Protective Orders

 In addition to these forms of civil relief, if the accused is found guilty and a Permanent Protective Order is put in place, they could face criminal charges for their actions as well.

 Fortunately, Georgia is proactive in helping victims of family violence.
 Unfortunately, there are people who abuse the system for personal gain.
 TPOs can be misused and abused by individuals who file for the wrong reasons, including retaliation for a breakup, or to give them an edge in a pending or future divorce or custody action.
-In such instances, we step in to defend individuals against abusive or unwarranted TPOs.
+In such instances, our lawyers for order of protection step in to defend individuals against abusive or unwarranted TPOs.